mflorence99/tn3270/README.md

 > `write` accepts either an array of bytes or a Node.js `Buffer`.

-> tn3270 has a dependency on [RxJS](http://reactivex.io/rxjs/) v5.
-I'll update tn3270 once v6 is released.

 ### Example

 Here's how I use tn3270 in my Electron 3270 emulator.